GAB NEWS video: Rep. Hewitt presents Mayor Bill Otis with S.C. House resolution recognizing and honoring his service

 Rep. Lee Hewitt

-I hope this information is helpful.
-Please let me know if I can be of assistance.
+It’s an honor to serve in the House.
+Please let me know if I can be of any assistance.

 Rep. Lee Hewitt